Cosplay: Cosplay in other Asian countries

 Cosplay is common in many East Asian countries.
 For example, it is a major part of the Comic World conventions taking place regularly in South Korea, Hong Kong and Taiwan.
 Historically, the practice of dressing up as characters from works of fiction can be traced as far as the 17th century late Ming dynasty China.

+In Malaysia, cosplay has developed to be a growing community with participation in international competitions such as the World Cosplay Summit.
+Figures such as Kazuki Foo have been cited in media coverage for supporting the development of local cosplay initiatives.

 Cosplay in Western countries

-Willy Wonka (from Tim Burton's Charlie and the Chocolate Factory) and the Mad Hatter (from Burton's Alice in Wonderland) at the 2013 London Comic Con.
-The two film characters are portrayed by Johnny Depp.
+Willy Wonka (Charlie and the Chocolate Factory) and Tarrant Hightopp (Alice in Wonderland) at the 2013 London Comic Con.
+Both characters were portrayed by Johnny Depp in films directed by Tim Burton.